-I Born Twice
+1 Born Twice

 Have you noticed how popular television chat shows are becoming?
 You know the sort of thing I mean.
 The set is always the same.
 There is a big armchair, a sofa, a coffee table with a carafe of water on it.
 On one side sits the interviewer, on the other some celebrity or other.
 And then for fifteen minutes or so, they talk.
 John Freeman pioneered the format with a programme called Face to Face back in the 1960s.
-Since then Michael Parkinson has made a fortune out of the idea, so that we now have Russell Harty, Terry Wogan and goodness knows who else getting in on the act-not to mention all those phone-in programmes.
-It is surprising in a way that a population fed on the high drama of soap operas and cops-and-robbers can still find mere conversation so entertaining!
+Since then Michael Parkinson and Terry Wogan have developed the idea.
+It is surprising in a way that a population fed on the high drama of soap operas and copsand-robbers can still find mere conversation so entertaining!

 It must I think have something to do with the desire people have to get to know famous people more intimately.
-We have come to realize that publicity, ironically enough, often conceals a person's true identity, even in the process of making them what we call 'well-known'.
-Think of Arthur Scargill, for instance.
-He is detested by huge numbers of people today.
-They are even employing aeroplanes to trail insults about him.
-Yet what do we really know about the man?
-Ian Paisley is another example.
+We have come to realise that publicity, ironically enough, often conceals a person's true identity, even in the process of making them what we call 'well-known'.

-I suppose these men really could be as obnoxious as their media image suggests.
-But I give odds that fifteen minutes on a chat show would reveal aspects of humanity or even humour in them that the general public would find hard to believe.
-Perhaps that is why President Woodrow Wilson once told his students in Princeton that he never read a book if it was possible to talk for half an hour to the man who wrote it.
-Conversation has the power to expose to us the heart and thoughts of a man in a way that his speeches or his articles seldom can.
+Perhaps that is why President Woodrow Wilson once told students in Princeton that he never read a book if it was possible to talk for half an hour to the man who wrote it.
+Conversation has the power to expose to us the heart and thoughts of a person in a way that their speeches or articles seldom can.

-Of course what is true of twentieth-century celebrities is equally true of great men of the past.
+Of course what is true of twentieth-century celebrities is

+equally true of great men of the past.
 And it is true of a man like Jesus.
 If we are really going to get to know Jesus, we need to sample not just his formal teaching but his private discussions too.
-We have to see him not only interacting with the crowds, but also to observe him in those more relaxed, oneto-one, personal encounters.
+We have to see him not only interacting with the crowds, but also in more relaxed, one-to-one, personal encounters.
 He will always be a distant, even remote figure to us-unless by some means we can listen in on his conversations.
 And that, it seems to me, is the great bonus of the gospel of John.
 Of course, Matthew, Mark and Luke each have their distinctive contribution to make towards an understanding of Jesus, which stem from each author's special interests and target audience.
 But the image that those three gospels present to us is by and large shaped by the public ministry of Jesus.
 They have that in common: the stories he told, the miracles he performed, the teaching he gave, as these stories and incidents were deliberately committed to memory by his disciples and passed down, often in quite rigid oral traditions.
 And the result is that Matthew, Mark and Luke all paint a remarkably similar picture of Jesus.
 That is why scholars sometimes call them the 'synoptic' gospels, from the Greek word which means 'viewed together'.
 They all look at Jesus, broadly speaking, from the same angle.
-But not so Iohn
+But not so John.